capwater4/subreddit-keywords-discord-notifier/README.md

 A discord bot that monitors a subreddit of your choosing and messages a discord channel whenever a new post with your keywords is found.
 Uses free OAUTH Reddit API token and asyncio with discord bots.

 ## Setup
+1. Register for the reddit api at https://support.reddithelp.com/hc/en-us/requests/new?ticket_form_id=14868593862164
-1. Create a script at https://old.reddit.com/prefs/apps to get your API Key and Client
+2. Create a script at https://old.reddit.com/prefs/apps to get your API Key and Client
    * ```Client_ID``` is under "personal use script", ```Client_Secret``` = secret
-2. Create a discord channel and right click it to copy the ```Channel_ID```
+3. Create a discord channel and right click it to copy the ```Channel_ID```
    * If you don't see the copy channel id option, you need to enable dev mode
-3. Create a discord bot and add to your channel with message privileges and message content intentions
+4. Create a discord bot and add to your channel with message privileges and message content intentions
    * https://discord.com/developers/applications > new application
    * Copy your token ```discord_token``` or generate/copy a new one in the bot menu
    * Navigate to bot > priveleged gateway intents and check Message Content Intent